cjhoward/siafu/README.md

 ## Overview

 Siafu is a tiny utility program for extracting isosurfaces from volumetric data.
-The program loads volumes from sequences of uncompressed TIFF files, and outputs models in `.ply`, `.obj`, or `.stl` formats.
+The program loads a 3D volume from a sequence of uncompressed TIFF files, extracts an isosurface using the marching cubes algorithm, and outputs a model in `.ply`, `.obj`, or `.stl` format.
 Siafu is written in C++23 with zero dependencies.

 ## Usage